 So, suffice to say, it’s been a while since Montreal has really been able to enjoy their stay in the Bay Area.
 The Canadiens aren’t the last remaining team with some prolonged struggles in a visiting arena, however.
 Here are five other extended road losing streaks:

 5. Coastal Canada not a happy place for Hurricanes

-Given that it’s a cross-conference match-up, the Hurricanes don’t often have to travel out to British Columbia, but that might be for the best because Carolina hasn’t been able to go into Vancouver and beat the Canucks in more than 18 years.
+Given that it’s a cross-conference match-up, the Hurricanes don’t often have to travel out to British Columbia, but that might be for the best because Carolina hasn’t been able to defeat the Canucks in Vancouver in more than 18 years.
 The Hurricanes have come close, taking three contests to overtime during their current nine-game losing streak in Vancouver and losing five of those games by one goal, but that doesn’t really lessen the sting.

 When will Carolina get their next chance to break the streak?
 On Dec.
-5 of this season.
-And with a roster that’s much better than in past years, chances are the Hurricanes can snap the streak.
+5 – and with a roster that’s much better than in past years, chances are the Hurricanes can snap the streak.

 4. Coyotes’ losing streak is bigger in Texas

 Arizona has gone through some tough times, to be sure.
 They’ve been outside the playoff picture for the past five seasons and among the league’s very worst teams, statistically, over that same span.
 So, really, it’s no surprise to see the Coyotes on this list.
 What might be unexpected, however, is that Arizona’s losing streak isn’t really all that far from home.
 In fact, it’s just two states over in Texas where the Dallas Stars have absolutely had the Coyotes’ number, and that includes Tuesday’s 3-1 decision.